DennisatGit/ProductionPlanning/README.md

 Sets that help specify the problem.
 For example, the number of final assemblies or the time window.
 * W - weeks, time window of the problem.
 * A - assemblies, the number of final assemblies that can be made.
-* D - demand, the different input materials that can be demanded.
+* D - demanded input material, the different input materials that can be demanded (set is specified as D since the more logical I is reserved for inventory).

 **Other Parameters**